Finding a home

 Premium prices

-Potential decreases in value
+Potential decrease in resale value

 Snags and defects